oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 (Issuer signature, salts, digests, etc.).

 To prevent these types of linkability, various methods, including but not limited to the following ones can be used:

 - Use advanced cryptographic schemes, outside the scope of this specification.
-- Issue a barch of SD-JWTs to the Holder to enable the Holder to use a unique SD-JWT per Verifier.
+- Issue a batch of SD-JWTs to the Holder to enable the Holder to use a unique SD-JWT per Verifier.
 This only helps with Verifier/Verifier unlinkability.

 # Acknowledgements {#Acknowledgements}